The Foundation works in five areas critical to its mission of preserving and encouraging the study of Hán-Nôm literature.

 5. Support for Hán-Nôm scholarship.

 The Foundation seeks to encourage scholars working in the field of Hán-Nôm studies.
-This support has taken a number of differnt forms.
-In the past (2009-2012), we offered the Balaban Awards to recognize senior and junior scholars within Vietnam who have made important contributions to the field.
-We continue to grant Nôm Study scholarships to students at various levels in the USA and Vietnam who want to study Nôm under the tutelage of reconized authorities.
+This support has taken a number of different forms.
+We offer the Balaban Awards to recognize senior and junior scholars within Vietnam who have made important contributions to the field.
+The most recent award was in March 2017.
+We also award Nôm Study scholarships to students at various levels in the USA and Vietnam who want to study Nôm under the tutelage of reconized authorities.

 The Foundation also sponsors international conferences related to the study of Nôm and Vietnamese language and literature (Hanoi, 2004; Hue, 2006) and has arranged the publications of the papers presented at these conferences.
-We are currently planning a symposium with Rutgers University on the recently completed digitization of the Thắng Nghiêm temple collection, "Literacy and Buddhism in Premodern Vietnam: A Multidisciplinary Analysis of the Thắng Nghiêm-Phổ Nhân Temple Complex and its Newly Digitized Library."
-The symposium will be held at Rutgers September 22-24, 2016.
+In September 2016, the foundation and Rutgers University jointly sponsored a symposium at held at Rutgers on the recently completed digitization of the Thắng Nghiêm temple collection, "Literacy and Buddhism in Premodern Vietnam: A Multidisciplinary Analysis of the Thắng Nghiêm-Phổ Nhân Temple Complex and its Newly Digitized Library."